 Once a machinery builder is selected, you’re looking at a lead time of several months while your machine is being built.
-Here are some tips to keep the project on track:
+Here are some tips to keep your flexible packaging project on track:

 1. Deal with the right person.

 Find the person on the supplier side who has the proper technical knowledge and authority, rather than going through the supplier’s salesperson in the hopes that they can translate.
-Ideally the person you deal with will be the one responsible for the design of the equipment.
+Ideally the person you deal with will be the one responsible for the design of the equipment running the flexible packaging.

 2. Documentation control.